sequelize/sequelize/packages/core/README-BROWSER.md

 ```

 * The Rollup config can be found at `packages/core/build/rollup.config.mjs`.
 It "shims" some of the server-side packages by replacing them with plaform-agnostic (pure-javascript) ones so that the code could run in a web browser environment.

+## Notes

+* I guess for a minimal version there's no need to include any "dialects" other than `sqlite3` because currently it seems like of all supported databases only `sql.js` can be run in a purely web-browser environment.
+Excluding the rest of the "dialects" from the bundle also means that there's much less Node.js-specific `require()`s to fix.